morgwai/servlet-scopes/README.md

 * `guice-context-scopes` is thread-safe: a single request can be handled by multiple threads (as long as accessed scoped objects are thread-safe or properly synchronized).
 * `guice-context-scopes` allows to remove objects from scopes.

-**Why do I have to myself create a filter that automatically creates HTTP session for websockets?
-Can't this lib do it for me?**
+**Why do I have to install myself a filter that creates HTTP session for websocket requests?
+Can't `installEnsureSessionFilter("/*")` be called automatically?**

 Always enforcing a session creation is not acceptable in many cases, so this would limit applicability of this lib.
 Reasons may be technical (cookies disabled, non-browser clients that don't even follow redirections), legal (user explicitly refusing any data storage) and probably others.
 It's a sad trade-off between applicability and API safety.